 The Core Course is assessed using a combination of written, group and online assessments.

 Learning outcomes for the core course

 - appreciate the interdisciplinary nature of sustainability

 - examine critically the breadth of subjects covered

 - able to integrate and apply knowledge across disciplines with confidence

 - engage in group learning and communication

 - skilled and confident problem solvers, both independently and as part of a team, and able to project manage and make a contribution

 - confident and efficient in acquiring and applying new skills and knowledge

 During the Option Course in the second term (January-March) students complete their selected option based on their decision at application.
 A strong case study approach is employed with emphasis on working in teams, decision-making, strong analytical skills and report preparation.
-Click on the links below to find out more about each module.
+Click on the links below to find out more about each option.